Terraform: 84 tfstates and 5 repositories turned into a monorepo, and how to operate Terraform with Atlantis

 Mr. Hasegawa (@rarirureluis)is.

-This article is an attempt to reconsider Terraform operations.
+This article is an attempt to reconsider the operation of Terraform.

 Before becoming a monorepo

-The Terraform for this service has a completely separated structure for each environment and resource, as shown below.
+The Terraform for this service has a structure that is completely separated for each environment and resource, as shown below.

-There are five repositories with the directory structure above, and five AWS accounts.
+There are five repositories with the directory structure shown above, and five AWS accounts.

-We won't go into the merits and demerits of this directory structure here, but our goal is to reduce toil by consolidating all of this into a single repository and managing CI in a single place.
+We won't go into the merits and demerits of this directory structure here, but our goal is to reduce toil by consolidating all of these into a single repository and managing CI in one place.

 This service operated Terraform using GitHub Actions or CodeBuild.

-In this operation, when a PR is created, Plan is run, and if there are no problems, it is merged and Apply is executed.
+In this operation, when a PR is created, a Plan is run, and if there are no problems, the plan is merged and Apply is executed.

 Patterns where Apply fails